 Source: Office of Local Government, K-State Research and Extension, January 2020

 Although the connections between health care services and local economic development are often overlooked, there are at least three important linkages to be recognized.
 A strong health care system can: (1) help attract and maintain business and industry growth, (2) attract and retain retirees, and (3) create jobs in the local area.
 A vigorous and sustainable health care system is essential not only for the health and welfare of community residents, but to enhance economic opportunity as well.

-Health care services employed 238,300 people, or 12 percent of all job holders in the state.
+Health care services employed 240,000 people, or 12 percent of all job holders in the state.
 This compares to about 10 percent of all job holders in the United States working in health care services.
-Health care services were the fourth largest aggregate employer in the state.
+Health care services were the third largest aggregate employer in the state.

 Note: Any discrepancies are due to rounding

 Multiplier analysis can estimate the total contribution of direct income for hospital employees is approximately $7.1 billion.
 The hospital sector had an income multiplier of 1.60, which indicates that for every one dollar of income generated in the hospital sector, another $0.60 was generated in other businesses and industries in the state's economy.
 Thus, the hospital sector had an estimated total contribution on income throughout all businesses and industries of $11.4 billion.
 Funds spent to buy goods and services flow from hospitals to businesses and then ripple throughout the economy.
 The impact of hospitals on area retail sales generates nearly $4 billion in the Kansas economy each year.
 It is estimated that hospitals generate more than $259 million in sales tax for the state, which is largely used to fund state programs.

 NOTE: Any discrepancies are due to rounding